 Your metabolic rate is the number of calories your body uses to fuel your system at rest—the amount of calories you burn doing absolutely nothing other than living.
 How fast or slow your metabolism is is already inscribed in your genetic code, but certain factors—namely diet and exercise—can help turn the dial up.
 In particularly, certain supplements can help kick your body's fat-burning abilities into high gear.

 But what should you be popping?
-Here’s 5 that are back by science and experts.
+Here’s five that are backed by experts.

 In a new study in the Journal of the International Society of Sports Nutrition, researchers had resistance-trained guys take a thermogenic fat loss supplement, made from a cocktail of ingredients that help increase heat in the body and increase your ability to burn fat.
 They found that the guys’ resting metabolic rate increased by 7 to 9 percent compared to when they took a placebo.
 This was mostly thanks to the caffeine and green tea extract, each of which can help boost fat metabolism and, when combined, help increase the release of certain neurotransmitters like epinephrine and dopamine, which in turn boost your metabolism.
 (Try one like Iron Cuts.)

 “Selenium can help insure that your thyroid—the gland in your neck that regulates metabolism—stays healthy and continues to produce the hormones that keep your metabolism and energy at optimal levels,” says John Rowley, C.S.C.S., director of wellness for the International Sports Sciences Association.
 In fact, a recent Chinese study found that people who ate a diet low in selenium—which is found mostly in seafood like tuna and oysters—were more likely to have some type of thyroid disease.